darth10/holy-emacs/README.md

 If you prefer to not use `god-mode`, toggle the `core-enable-god-mode` variable through `M-x customize-group RET holy-emacs RET`.

+## Customization

+You can customize your Emacs configuration in addition to the default configuration provided by `holy-emacs` in a few ways.

+* All customized variables and faces (done through `M-x customize` or `M-x customize-group`) are saved to `~/.emacs.d/var/lib/custom-defs.el` and will be loaded before the default configuration on startup.
+* Any additional Emacs Lisp files that need to be loaded on startup can be saved in either of the following locations:
+  * The `~/.emacs.d/var/lib/` directory.
+Files in this directory will be loaded before the default configuration on startup.
+  * A directory specified by the `HOLY_EMACS_HOME` environment variable.
+This defaults to `~/.holy-emacs.d/` if the `HOLY_EMACS_HOME` environment variable is not set.
+This folder can be stored together with your dotfiles.
+Files in this directory will be loaded after the default configuration on startup.

 ## Overridden default key bindings

 Some of the default Emacs key bindings are changed, as follows.